8 Minute Read

 Each time the rate adjusts (which is usually every year), your monthly loan payment changes.
 Since interest rates have been historically low in recent years, chances are, your lender will raise the rate to compensate for rising interest rates.

-When you take out an ARM, you’re betting against yourself and your long-term financial security.
+So, when you take out an ARM, you’re betting against yourself and your long-term financial security.

 Understanding the Types of ARMs

 Because mortgage lenders have so much flexibility when it comes to how they structure your mortgage, there are countless types of ARMs.
 Each one varies in its introductory period, interest rate, adjustment period, and other factors.
 Figuring out the different kinds of ARMs means you’ll need to understand a few key terms:

 - Initial Rate: this is the introductory interest rate the bank charges for a period of time, like a 3.25% introductory rate.

 - Introductory Period: how long your rate remains unchanged before the bank can make an adjustment.
 For example: a three-year introductory period.